jgschmitz/GapsInCare/README.md

 # Gaps In Care
 SQL to MongoDB Schema recommendation walkthrough

-What can be improved with this schema (from a MongoDB or modern modeling lens)?
+What can be improved with this schema (from a MongoDB or modern modeling lens)?<br>
 🚫 Over-flattened structure
 Everything is a top-level string column — even nested, related concepts like: